 Cleopatra locks herself away in her monument.
 She has word sent to Antony that she has committed suicide.

 Cleopatra goes through with this little ruse to gain Antony’s attention.
 Like she usually does, she plans to decide her actions based on his reactions (slightly backwards, isn’t it?).
 She doesn’t anticipate how far he’s fallen into despair, but the audience knows they can expect something awful, given how things have been going.

 Antony, hearing of Cleopatra's suicide, stabs himself.
 Bleeding, he finds out that Cleopatra didn't really kill herself.
 The two lovers make peace before Antony dies, and Cleopatra also decides to actually kill herself.

-Antony relents his fury, and lets love take him to suicide, thinking he’ll find Cleopatra in death.
-His suicide isn’t a sad one inherently: he does it because he feels it’s the best way to prove that he, and not Caesar, is the sole master of his own destiny.
+Antony relents his fury and lets love take him to his death, thinking he’ll find Cleopatra there.
+His suicide isn’t a sad one inherently: he does it because he feels it’s the best way to prove that he, and not Caesar, is the sole master of his destiny.
 In that regard, it’s a noble and very self-possessed act.
 With this in mind, his death scene isn’t a lamentable one, though it is tragic.
 Cleopatra says she’ll kill herself, too, though she says it in passion, which we know we can’t trust with her.
-What seems to actually seal the deal for her is knowledge from Dolabella that Caesar will have her marched through the streets as part of his triumphant parade.
+What seems to actually seal the deal for her is word from Dolabella that Caesar will have her marched through the streets as part of his triumphant parade.
 She can’t bear this indignity.

 Cleopatra kills herself.
 Caesar finds her.